ngs-docs/2021-GGG298/Week3-conda_for_software_installation/README.md

 As of Jan 2020, conda installs fastqc version 0.11.8.
 You can force conda to install _exactly_ this version in the future like so,
 ```
-conda install -c conda-forge -c bioconda fastqc=0.11.8
+conda install fastqc=0.11.8
 ```

 Unfortunately there's no good way to know if a new version of a software package is "significant" or not, unless they use [semantic versioning](https://semver.org/)...
 Generally if there's a big number update (1.0 -> 2.0) the software will work quite differently, but there's no guarantee on that.

 For example, our software sourmash 1.0 was very different from 2.0, but sourmash 3.0 is virtually identical to 2.0 in usage (but not in implementation).
-The next version, sourmash 4.0, will start breaking things again. *shrug* :)
+The next version, sourmash 4.0, will start breaking things again.

+(The lesson is, don't trust software projects to be consistent in their versioning!)

 ### Making and using environment files